-Moreover, we have shown how to identify and estimate the parameters of our time allocation and information acquisition model conditioning on access to news providers.
+Our paper provides ample scope for future research.
+We have shown how to identify and estimate the parameters of our time allocation and information acquisition model, conditioning on access to news providers.
 We have treated the bundle of news providers as predetermined.
-Modeling bundle choices is, in principle, possible and can be done using techniques from the differentiated product demand literature.29 However, estimating models of bundle choice for the media is difficult since news providers are also a main source of entertainment.
+Modeling bundle choices is, in principle, possible and can be done using techniques from the differentiated product demand literature.38 However, estimating models of bundle choice for the media is difficult since news providers are also a main source of entertainment.
 To estimate a joint model of bundle choice and time allocations, we probably need to observe time allocations for both news acquisition and entertainment.
-In our data, set we only observe time allocations for news consumption.
+In our data, we only observe time allocations for news consumption.
 As a consequence, we treat bundle choices as predetermined.
 Our results suggest that differences in access to providers only explain a small fraction of the observed informational gaps.
 Nevertheless, it can be useful to account for endogenous provider choices.
-More research is needed to address this issue.